gatsbyjs/gatsby/docs/docs/importing-media-content.md

 ## Video assets

 Like images, video assets present many options and requirements for cross-browser support.
-Learn about video embeds on the Gatsby docs page on [working with video](/docs/working-with-video/).
+You can learn how to embed a videos in the Gatsby docs in the [working with video](/docs/working-with-video/) section.

 ## Canvas and WebGL